-The program will run from May 27 to July 29, 2020, and interns will receive:
+The program will run from June 15 - July 29 2021, and interns will receive:

-- A stipend of $5,047, paid in several installments over the summer
+- A $5,100 stipend paid in several installments over the summer

 - A travel reimbursement allowance up to $600 for airfare, mileage, etc.

-- Housing and dining (20 meals per week) in K-State dorms (double occupancy) will be provided.
+- Housing and dining (20 meals per week, single occupancy) in K-State dorms will be provided.
 (An equivalent housing stipend may be another option.
 Contact the coordinator for details)

 - Applicant must be at least 18 years old at the time of application submission.

 - Applicant must be a citizen or permanent resident of the United States